Bridge 9 improvements

 Project current status

-Work on the 2025 phase of work began in April 2025.
+Work on the 2025 phase of work concluded in January 2026.
 That work included:

 - Deck replacements